John Calvin Aker

 John Calvin Aker (June 3, 1939 – March 2, 2000) was a justice of the Kentucky Supreme Court from 1979 to 1986.

 Career

 Aker was an attorney in Somerset, Kentucky who served as Assistant Commonwealth's Attorney, a District Judge of the 28th Judicial District covering Pulaski and Rockcastle counties, and a justice of the Kentucky Supreme Court.
-Akers was appointed to the Kentucky Ethics Panel by Governor Martha Layne Collins.
+Aker was appointed to the Kentucky Ethics Panel by Governor Martha Layne Collins.